yfsteven/my-ai-agent/README.md

-# 🤖 AI Trading Agent
+# 🤖 Finance Trading AI Agent

 An intelligent financial trading agent built with LangChain and LangGraph that provides comprehensive stock analysis, technical indicators, and market insights.